Is Stash a Scam Stash Invest rating

 Ease of Use

-In terms of simplicity, Stash is one of the easier brokers for beginners to understand.
-If you want a platform that avoids complexity, Stash may be worth considering.
+In terms of ease of use, Stash is one of the simpler brokers to understand and use.
+If you want a straightforward platform, Stash is worth considering.

 is Stash legit